 Appearance

-Bloomerang lilac trees are more compact than other lilacs, growing to a small stature of 4-6 feet tall with a 4-6 foot spread, giving them a pleasant, round shape.
+Bloomerang purple lilac trees are more compact than other lilacs.
+The Bloomerang lilac tree height is 4-6 feet tall with a 4-6 foot spread, giving them a pleasant round shape.
 Their veined leaves are deep green for most of the year and turn yellow in fall and grow on long, arched branches.

 Bloomerang lilac trees have distinctive, 4-petaled, 4–6 inch deep lilac-purple flowers that bloom starting in May, take a pause through June, and bloom again from July through the first frost of the year.